Little Klabang Farm is back to basics camping in Suffolk.

 Only a short walk to the village of Laxfield offering two pubs, a grocers and a hardware shop (for all your camping needs!)

-We have 2 hot showers, and separate ladies and gents loos and a washing up area.
+The facilities are basic – we have 2 hot showers, and separate ladies and gents loos and an outside washing up area.

 We allow dogs on the lead.